originalls/createLoop/README.md

 createLoop provides a simple and structured library for creating animation loops in the browser.

 **Ye be warned** This is a baby library and has a lot of growing up to do.
-Breaking changes ahoy.
+Bugs and breaking changes ahoy.
+Contributions very welcome.

 For p5 implementation see **p5.createLoop** at [npm](https://www.npmjs.com/package/p5.createloop) or [gitHub](https://github.com/piratesjustar/p5.createLoop)